the-road-to-learn-react/the-road-to-react/manuscript/intro.md

 **Team Leads, Product Owners, or Product Managers**

 If you are a team lead, product owner or product manager of your development department, this book should give you a good breakdown of all the essential parts of a React application.
 Every section explains one React concept/pattern/technique to add another feature or to improve the overall architecture.
 It's a well-rounded reference guide for React.

+## How to read the book?

+Most programming books are high-level and go into very much technical detail, but they lack the ability to get their readers into coding.
+That's why this book may be different from the books that you are used to read in this domain, because it attempts to teach aspiring developer actual programming.
+Hence I try to keep a good balance between being pragmatic, by giving you all the tools to get the job done, while still being detail-oriented, by giving you as much information as needed to understand these tools and how they are used in practice.

+Every section in this book introduces you to a new topic.
+For the fast pace learners who do not want to go into much detail, it's possible to read from section to section.
+However, if learners want to dive deeper into certain topics, they can read more by following the footnotes.
+I want to offer you a way to get a great overview of the topic at hand while still enabling you to dig deeper if you want to.
+After reading the book either way, you should be able to code what you have learned in a pragmatic way.

+**Take Notes**

+If you have a print version of the book, do not hesitate to underline paragraphs, to write notes, or to annotate code snippets.
+That's why it has such a large size in the first place.
+If you don't have a print version, keep a notebook on the side for your learnings.
+Taking notes fortifies what you have learned and you can always come back to them.
+With every new learning, you will get a better understanding of the big picture and how the smaller pieces fit together, so it's a great exercise on the side to write down your learnings on a piece of paper.

+**Code Code Code**

+Every section introduces you to a new topic in a pragmatic way.
+For this reason just reading through the section does not suffice to become a developer, because there is lots of things going on in one section alone.
+So you shouldn't rush from section to section, but instead I recommend you to have a computer by your side which allows you to code along the way.

+Do not just copy paste code, instead type it yourself.
+Do not be satisfied when you just used the code from the book, instead experiment with it.
+See what breaks the code and how to fix it.
+See how certain changes affect the result.
+And see how you can extend or even improve the code by adding a few lines to it.
+That's what coding is all about after all.
+It does not help you to rush through the book if you haven't written a line of code once.
+So get your hands dirty and do more coding than reading!

+**Anticipate**

+There will be many coding problems presented in this book.
+Often I will give you the option to solve things yourself before reading about the solution in the next paragraph or code snippet.
+However, it breaks the flow of reading repeating myself, so I keep these encouragements to a minimum.
+Instead I am hoping for your eagerness here to jump ahead.
+Try to solve things before I get the chance to present you the solution.
+Only by trying, failing, and solving a problem you will become a better developer.

+**Take Breaks**

+Since every section introduces you to a new topic, it happens fast that you forget the learnings from the previous section.
+In addition to coding along with every section, I recommend you to take breaks between the sections which allow learnings to sink in.
+Read the section, code along the way, do the exercise afterwards, code even a bit more if you like, and then rest.
+Think about your learnings while taking a walk outside or speak with someone about what you have learned even though this other person is not into coding.
+After all, taking breaks is always essential if you want to learn something new.